DexRobot/pyzlg_dexhand/README.md

 - Configure appropriate permissions

 You may need to log out and back in for the changes to take effect.

+3. Edit `config/config.yaml` to match your hardware setup, especially channels and ZCAN device type.

 ## Usage Examples